rw-a/valentines-day/README.md

 3. The website will automatically pick the optimal period for each ticket to be delivered in, and will distribute the tickets to each delivery group (i.e. the groups of serenaders and prefects who hand out the roses/chocolates).
 4. You should be redirected to page listing all the delivery groups.
 5. Here you generate the PDF for each group.
-6. Down the PDFs for each group and print them all out (IMPORTANT: make sure to print double-sided flipped along the **horizontal** edge).
+6. Download the PDFs for each group and print them all out (IMPORTANT: make sure to print double-sided flipped along the **horizontal** edge).
 7. Cut them out and assign them to the corresponding delivery group (Recommended: when cutting out the tickets, cut along the long vertical line in the middle first, then the smaller horizontal ones so that the order is maintained).

-### Step 5: VDay has arrived!
+### Step 5: Valentine's Day has arrived!
-1. You know what to do.
+Now it's time to deliver the tickets!
+Here are some things to know:
+- On the back of each ticket are 4 periods.
+The period with the symbol next to it is the chosen period.
+The tickets are ordered and grouped based on the chosen period, so it's optimal to deliver them according to the chosen period.
+The other 3 periods are added just in case something goes wrong (e.g. you don't have time to deliver all of them) and you need to deliver them later/earlier.
+- On the bottom-left of each ticket is a code.
+  - The first character is a letter.
+It is either S or N (corresponding to whether the tickets are for a serenading delivery group, or a non-serenading delivery group, respectively).
+  - After the letter is a number.
+This is the group number of the delivery group.
+  - After that is a colon, then another number.
+This number is the ticket number of the delivery group.
+  - For example, if the bottom-left of the ticket says *N2: 10*, then it is the 10th ticket of the 2nd non-serenading delivery group.

 ## Extra Technical Stuff